Graduate Immigration Route For Post-Study Work

 Will the Graduate Post-Study Work Route lead to settlement?

 The route will be non-extendable and will not count towards settlement.
-However, graduates who find an appropriate job may be able to switch into the Tier 2 category or may wish to consider other options such as the innovator or start-up routes.
+However, graduates who find an appropriate job may be able to switch into the Skilled Worker category or may wish to consider other options such as the innovator or start-up routes.

 If, following spent time on the graduate immigration route, the applicant has been in the UK for 10 years with continuous lawful residence, they may be able to apply for indefinite leave to remain on this basis.